 ⇢ You can find more tips on sun protection for you and your little ones in the blog article by founder and doctor Michaela.

-[1] Serpone N. et al. Inorganic and organic UV filters: Their role and efficacy in sunscreens and suncare products .
+[1] Serpone N. et al. Inorganic and organic UV filters: Their role and efficacy in sunscreens and suncare products.
 Inorganica Chimica Acta, 2007, 360, 794–802

-[2] Meinhard, E. Service: Sunscreens tested .
+[2] Meinhard, E. Service: Sunscreens in test.
 For ARD | DasErste.de, 2018.
 Online at: https://www.daserste.de/information/politik-weltgeschehen/morgenmagazin/service/service-Sonnenschutzmittel-Test-100.html (28.05.2018)

-[3] Glückskind Magazine, Sunscreen for babies and children – 7 questions and 7 answers. https://www.dm.de/glueckskind/magazin/sonnencreme-kinder-c488332.html (01.06.2019)
+[3] glückskind Magazin, Sunscreen for babies and children – 7 questions and 7 answers. https://www.dm.de/glueckskind/magazin/sonnencreme-kinder-c488332.html (01.06.2019)

-[4] Throl, C., Thomas, K. Sunscreen in the test: Which sun protection we recommend for the skin .
+[4] Throl, C., Thomas, K. Sunscreen in test: Which sun protection we recommend for the skin.
 In: ÖKO-TEST June 2018, 2018.
-Extract online at: https://www.oekotest.de/kosmetik-wellness/Sonnencreme-im-Test-Welchen-Sonnenschutz-wir-fuer-die-Haut-empfehlen_111085_1.html (24.05.2018)
+Excerpt online at: https://www.oekotest.de/kosmetik-wellness/Sonnencreme-im-Test-Welchen-Sonnenschutz-wir-fuer-die-Haut-empfehlen_111085_1.html (24.05.2018)

-[5] Federal Institute for Risk Assessment (BfR), Information, tips and recommendations on sunscreen products, 2005.
+[5] Federal Institute for Risk Assessment (BfR), Information, tips and recommendations on sunscreens, 2005.
 Online at: https://www.bfr.bund.de/cm/343/informationen_tipps_und_empfehlungen_zu_sonnenschutzmitteln.pdf (22.08.2005)

-[6] n-tv, Hawaii bans UV filters: Sunscreens harm marine animals , 2018.
+[6] n-tv, Hawaii bans UV filters: Sunscreens harm marine animals, 2018.
 Online at: https://www.n-tv.de/wissen/Sonnencremes-schaden-Meerestieren-article20497528.html (26.06.2018)

 [7] n-tv, Holiday paradise protects corals: Palau bans most sunscreens , 2018.
 Online at: https://www.n-tv.de/wissen/Palau-verbietet-Grossteil-der-Sonnencremes-article20701373.html (02.11.2018)